 Notably, many of the proposed treatments have gone through U.S. Food and Drug Administration (FDA) approval for other uses or are currently going through that process, meaning the route to getting approved for a clinical trial to study their effects on COVID-19 patients is shorter and faster than it would be for a new drug.
 Some of these are being utilized under compassionate use rules, meaning they aren’t part of clinical trials but are being administered to COVID-19 patients in life-threatening situations.

 The path from trial to treatment is long and complex.
-As new treatments and vaccines make their way to new phases, we’ll update this list.
+As new treatments make their way to new phases, we’ll update this list.
 For now, we’ve excluded those in preclinical phases.

 Note: These drugs are all in the early stages of testing for efficacy against COVID-19 and taking them without supervision can have tragic consequences.
 An Arizona man died after reportedly taking a form of chloroquine used to clean fish tanks.
 You’ll see a long list of potential treatments below, but many of them won’t progress to wider testing or use, because they’ll prove either unsafe or ineffective.